Ratiem/the-ultimate-europe-quiz/README.md

 ### Structure
-The website has main pages being:
+The website has 3 main pages being:
 - The Home page which diplays the Intro area.
 On this page you will find the start quiz and rules button.
 - The Quiz area which displays all the 12 questions one at a time and answer options.
 At the bottom of this page we also see the score and next button.
 This page contains the next button and score level.
-- the final page is the end od game page whihc will show the user a closing message and final score.
+- The final page is the end of the game page which will show the user a closing message.

 # Technologies Used